Prishamanoharan/public-bus-monitoring/README.md

 # public-bus-monitoring
-The "School Bus Monitoring IoT Project" enhances school transportation safety and efficiency with IoT technology.
-It monitors buses, verifies student safety, and offers real-time data to parents and schools.
+The "public Bus Monitoring IoT Project" enhances  transportation safety and efficiency with IoT technology.
+It monitors buses, verifies passenger safety, and offers real-time data to admins.